Student Mental Health Mentoring

 What does a Mental Health Mentor do?

-The mentor works with you to identify how your mental health and emotional well being impacts on your ability to study and how they may prevent you making the most of your student experience.
+The mentor works with you to identify how your mental health and emotional well being impacts on your ability to study.
 Together you will work on reducing the effects and any barriers you face; to help you reach your potential.

 This may include help with issues such as: